How do I ________?

 • Step By Step.

-Unfortunately, you have been taught to believe the misconception that you can not teach your children only certified teachers can.
+Unfortunately, you have been taught to believe the misconception that you can not teach your children, only certified teachers can.
 Don’t get me wrong, I love my teacher friends and family members.
 I would never want their job.
 I’ve taught in a classroom setting and frankly I didn’t really enjoy it not because I didn’t enjoy the material I was teaching.
-It was the attitudes and misbehavior of students that I didn’t enjoy.
+It was the attitudes and misbehaviour of students that I didn’t enjoy.
 I didn’t enjoy having to make a class behave.
-The management of 24-30 unique individuals each with their own emotional, physical, intellectual, spiritual needs is not something I would want to do.
-And I suspect many reading this wouldn’t want that job either.
+The management of 24-30 unique individuals each with their own emotional, physical, intellectual, and spiritual needs is not something I would want to do.
+I suspect many reading this wouldn’t want that job either.
 So, don’t get overwhelmed with the thought of teaching a class of 20+ kids.
 Think about teaching just your children.

-we’d do some practice questions together (Model), and then they would start to do their worksheet on their own.
+I would read the lesson to the kids (Instructions), we’d do some practice questions together (Model) and then they would start to do their worksheet on their own.

 I’d stay and watch the first few questions and if they weren’t getting it I’d re-read/teach the part they weren’t getting and explain it Step By Step to them.
 They would finally understand, and demonstrate that they could do a few again and I’d go flip the laundry.